-There is no right to receive the Benefits of this Plan after coverage ends, except as described in the Continuation of group coverage section.
+There is no right to receive the Benefits of this Plan after coverage ends, except as described in the Continuity of care and Continuation of group coverage sections.

 If your Employer terminates or discontinues the Plan

 Your Employer may terminate or discontinue the Plan at any time.